CenturyLinkCloud/mdw/docs/_docs/features61.md

   12. Customize service error responses through a ServiceMonitor.
   13. Deprecated Swagger validators must be replaced with references to new implementation.
   14. Due to MariaDB4j upgrade, embedded db data directories should be deleted/recreated.
+  15. Various deprecated classes and methods removed (compiler will find these).